TheArturthur/CoppermindScraper/Cosmere/Bavadin.md

 Bavadin seems to have had some alliance with [[Rayse\|Rayse]], the prior Vessel of [[Odium\|Odium]], although whether this alliance still stands with [[Taravangian\|Taravangian]] is unclear.
 She assisted Rayse in splintering the shards of [[Devotion\|Devotion]] and [[Dominion\|Dominion]], though the extent and nature of this assistance is uncertain. [[Hoid\|Hoid]] holds a deep grudge against both Bavadin and Rayse, for unknown, but related reasons.
 Bavadin herself doesn't seem to be overly fond of Hoid either, though they two have had a prior relationship of some nature.
 In the present, her avatars deeply dislike Hoid, and at least one of them -- the [[Obrodai\|Obrodai]] avatar -- has been instilled with deep dislike of him as a precaution.
 By contrast, Bavadin appears to feel threatened by [[Harmony\|Harmony]], or perhaps Scadrial and what its technological development may mean to her own isolationist policies.
 She does not respect Harmony's hold on his world and infiltrates it, both through her followers and with her own Investiture.
 While she intially approaches Harmony with an offer of a peaceful resolution to their conflict, seemingly willing to let the Shard live (at least for now), when Harmony rejects it, Bavadin doesn't hesitate to blind him.
 It is unclear what her plans are for dealing with Harmony after she would wipe out Scadrial.
+Tanavast considered her to be capable, yet shrewd.

 ### Wax and Telsin Ladrian
 >“*Such drive.
 Such individualism.
 A shame that Harmony got you first.*”